 Read about the shows

-team were called in to help with the search.
-After two tests and two dinner services, an offer was extended to Chef David Sears.
+team were brought in to help with the search.
+After two grueling tests and dinner services, an offer was extended to Chef Ted Torres.

 Originally from New York, Ted grew up in the South Bronx and saw his share of hard times.
 But after moving to Philadelphia, he found his calling, enrolled in culinary school and became the chef he is today.
 It has been a dream of his to go back to New York and show everyone what he’s made of himself.

 If you follow Sunny Anderson on Twitter, then you know that the Home Made in America star is perhaps the ultimate cat parent.
 Her “kitty crew,” comprising Truffle Tycoon, Cheddar Cheese and Milky Mouth, seems to all but rule Sunny’s home — and her Twitter account, which is often hacked by her feline friends.
 They drop by to share self-portraits, stories of their days alongside their human and pictures of the cozy bed they snuggle in.